Kora07/Ecommerce-Follow-Along/README.md

 - Displays the address the user selects to deliver to
 - Displays the total value of the cart
 - Has a Confirm Order button

+---

+### Milestone 25
+Created a backend endpoint that helps in placing an order.